MrYsLab/s3-extend/docs/esp_blocks.md

 <img src="../images/esp_ip.png" >

+When Scratch executes this block, the red LED on the ESP-8266 should turn off, indicating a successful connection.

 #### Write Digital
 This block allows you to select a pin and set its output to either a one